bayunsystems/BayunSDK/iOS/TestApps/BayunRC/README.md

    by executing the following command in a terminal window:
       'sudo gem install cocoapods'

-3. Make sure the BayunRC Xcode project is not open.
-Go to the folder BayunSDK/iOS/TestApps/BayunRC in a terminal window and run the following command to update the xcode workspace file.
+3. Make sure the BayunRC project is not open in XCode.
+Go to the folder BayunSDK/iOS/TestApps/BayunRC in a terminal window and run the following command to generate the xcode workspace file.
       'pod install'

 4. Use XCode 7.0 or higher to open the just created BayunRC.xcworkspace file in